Updated September 24, 2019.

 5. Search Referrals Get More Engagement

-Try to utilize these insights in your content creation and marketing efforts, but remember: the only way to know what will work—and what won’t work—with your audience is to test out new ideas and tactics.
+Use these insights in your content creation and marketing efforts but note that the only way to know what will work—and what won’t work—with your audience is to test out new ideas and tactics.
 Maybe your audience is most active on a Sunday night.
-Maybe it’s worth it to hire someone to live-Tweet The Bachelor because it fits your brand and it drives engagement.
+Maybe it’s worth it to hire someone to live-Tweet an evening event because it fits your brand and drives engagement.

 The more you know about your audience, the better your chances to increase website engagement.